viviRbi/vyNote/frontend/Angular.md

 ## What is a component?
 How would you create one?
 List some other commands using the Angular CLI
 - A component is the main building block of the application.
 It is a special kind of directive that uses a simpler configuration
-- Each component control their own View and Data unless @input and @output decorator involed
+- Each component control their own View and Data
 - Each component had its own life cycle
 - It inludes a component decorator( which contains template like html template link and metadata like selector, styleUrl) and an exported class
 ```angular